-- 1 Refer to Trading EBITDA explanation in footnote to Chairman's Report on page 3. - 2 Source: BIS Shrapnel December 2016 forecast (two quarters delayed).
+- 1 Refer to Trading EBITDA explanation in footnote to Chairman's Report on page 3. - 2 Source: BIS Oxford Economics November 2017 forecast (two quarters delayed).

-In August 2016 Capral was appointed exclusive Australian distributor for Schüco, the leading European window and door systems supplier.
-Schüco systems are very high quality with superior acoustic and thermal ratings.
-Schüco systems complement Capral's systems and significantly enhance our overall offer to the architectural market.
+Capral was appointed the exclusive distributor for Schüco, the leading European window systems supplier, in the second half of 2016.
+Schüco systems have superior acoustic and thermal performance ratings and are a good complement to Capral's systems, enhancing our overall offer to the architectural market.